entigolabs/entigo-infralib-agent/README.md

 Step, module and input field values can be overwritten by using replacement tags `{{ }}`.

-Replacement tags can be overwritten by values that are stored in the AWS SSM Parameter Store `ssm` and Google Cloud Secret Manager `gcsm`, config itself or custom agent logic.
-It's also possible to use the keyword `output` instead to let agent choose the correct service for getting the value.
-There's also a special type based keyword `toutput` that uses an output from the specified type of step.
+Replacement tags can be overwritten by values from terraform output, config itself or custom agent logic.
+If the value is not found from terraform output, then the value is requested from AWS SSM Parameter Store or Google Cloud Secret Manager.
+For output values it's possible to use the keywords `ssm`, `gcsm` and `output`.
+There's also a special type based keyword `toutput` that uses the output from a module with the specified type instead of a name.

-For example, `{{ .ssm.stepName.moduleName.key-1/key-2 }}` will be overwritten by the value of the SSM Parameter Store parameter `/entigo-infralib/config.prefix-stepName-moduleName-parentStep/key-1/key-2`.
+For example, `{{ .ssm.stepName.moduleName.key-1/key-2 }}` will be overwritten with the value from terraform output.
+As a fallback, uses SSM Parameter Store parameter `/entigo-infralib/config.prefix-stepName-moduleName-parentStep/key-1/key-2`.
 If the parameter type is StringList then it's possible to use an index to get a specific value, e.g `{{ .ssm.stepName.moduleName.key-1/key-2[0] }}` or a slice by using a range, e.g [0-1].

 It's possible to build a custom array by using yaml multiline string, even mixing replaced values with inputted values.
 For example creating a list of strings for terraform: